Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception: Experiments and Results

 \pname adapts to sensed contention level (provided as context) by choosing decisions which correspond to the sweet-spot for that contention level, with no additional modifications.
 Critically, \pname is flexible and adapts decisions to the contention level unlike~\cite{xu2020approxdet} who explicitly model the problem as a rule-based system (modeling latency and accuracy with quadratic regression models) and handcraft a contention-aware scheduler.
 Performance degrades across all approaches with increasing contention and Figure~\ref{fig:contentionresult} \pname is able to adapt better than static policies.

 \textbf{New hardware and action spaces.} Consider the task of migrating a streaming perception system from a device employing P40 GPU, to newer V100 GPU.
 New hardware has additional features, such as faster inference at lower precision levels (P40 in comparison does offer limited support; few \texttt{FP16} operations are faster).
 As the tradeoffs have shifted, we do not assume that components and hardware optimizations are known.
 We consider additional decisions -- choice between inference at \texttt{FP32} and \texttt{FP16} and choice between models.
 We employed \pname with the following decision space: $\mathbb{D} = \{ D_{m} : \{resnet\_frcnn, swin\_frcnn, resnet\_cascade\_rcnn, swin\_cascade\_rcnn \}, D_{p} : \{ FP32, FP16 \}, D_{s} : \{800, 880, 960, 1040, 1120, 1200\}, D_{np} : \{100, 300, 500, 1000\} \}$.
-Without benchmarking and domain expertise, it's non-trivial to decide these meta-parameters.

-We consider the best known static policy (employing Faster R-CNN with Resnet-50 at $s=900$) proposed by~\cite{li2020towards} for V100 GPU as our baseline which has 18.3 $sAP$. \pname obtained 27.0 sAP, i.e., +8.7 sAP (47\%) improvement.
-This is the highest achieved improvement on the Streaming Perception Challenge without using additional data.
+Without benchmarking and domain expertise, it's non-trivial to decide these meta-parameters. \red{We consider the best known static policy (Faster R-CNN with Resnet-50 at $s=900$) proposed by~\cite{li2020towards} for V100 GPU as our baseline which has 18.3 $sAP$. \pname obtained 27.0 sAP, i.e., +8.7 sAP (47\%) improvement, the highest improvement on the Streaming Perception Challenge without additional data.}